 They accused the government of allowing the school to become dilapidated because it serves only children of the poor.

-“Many public schools in Gwagwalada are in dilapidated condition, the government does not care because they serve children of the poor”, the parents told MAWA.
+“Many public schools in Gwagwalada are in dilapidated condition, the government does not care because children of the poor school there”, the parents told MAWA.

 Public schools in FCT-Abuja continue to be in terrible condition after the Federal Capital Territory Administration (FCTA) claims to have allocated N280.529 billion allocation to fund education in the last nine years.